Skip to main content

 Suppression Lists

-Routes maintain suppression lists to prevent sending to:
+Routes maintain suppression lists to prevent sending to problematic recipients:

 Choosing the Right Route Type